 Even though home insurance isn’t usually tax deductible, these home expenses are:

-With the signing of the historic Inflation Reduction Act, homeowners will receive thousands of dollars in tax incentives to improve their home’s energy efficiency in 2022 and beyond — as well as other benefits like electric vehicle tax credits.
+With the signing of the historic Inflation Reduction Act in 2022, homeowners can receive thousands of dollars in tax incentives to improve their home’s energy efficiency — as well as other benefits like electric vehicle tax credits.
 Even if you don’t take advantage of these tax credits yourself, it’s predicted that the average American household will save $170 to $220 per year on electric costs due to this new mix of energy.

 Have questions about what qualifies and what doesn’t?
 Speak to a licensed tax professional who can walk you through all of the tax deductions you might qualify for.